selinacarter/selinacarter.github.io/_pages/about.md

 My primary area of interest is **uncertainty quantification (UQ)** on temporal data using recurrent neural networks, with applications to nuclear fusion and natural disaster management.
 This is the subject of my research in summer 2024, which is funded by the [AI Institute for Societal Decision Making (AI-SDM)](https://www.cmu.edu/ai-sdm/index.html).
 I am advised by [Arun Kuchibhotla](https://arun-kuchibhotla.github.io/), whose expertise includes forecasting methods and prediction intervals for temporal and online datasets.

-Other topics that interest me include:
+Additional topics that interest me include:

 * Recurrent neural network (RNN) architectures and implementations---especially with a probabilistic outcome
 * Time-series forecasting and online prediction